Academic Policy 1405.11

 - Technology development and applications.

-- Publication by respected academic journals and publishing houses that accept work only after review and approval by experts.
+- Publication by respected academic journals and publishing houses that accept work

 - Published reviews by experts.